uwechue-o/20221007-OkeUwechue-NYCSchools/README.txt

 - add data paging functionality so that schools data is fetched as individual batches on demand, to minimize latency perceived by user for startup page
 - add on-screen Back button widget for Scores fragment
+- refactor entire java legacy app as Kotlin and replace XML views with Composables